pawelkruzynski/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 **Permanent mitigation**: This mode can be enabled or disabled via the OVHcloud Control Panel.
 With permanent mitigation (if enabled), you apply a constant first level of filtering through our Shield hardware.<br>
 All traffic at all times gets through the mitigation system before reaching the server.
 We recommend enabling this mode for services under frequent attacks.<br>
-Please note that as permanent mitigation is part our Anti-DDOS (VAC) solution, you can activiate it on your IP without enabling the Network Firewall.
+Please note that as permanent mitigation is part our Anti-DDOS (VAC) solution, you can activate it on your IP without enabling the Network Firewall.

 To enable it, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Mitigation: permanent mode`{.action}.